 “The philosophers have only interpreted the world, in various ways.
 The point, however, is to change it.”

 Karl Marx married Jenny von Westphalen, the educated daughter of a Prussian baron, on June 19, 1843.
 Shortly after this, he moved to Paris to escape the censorship of the Prussian government who were increasingly cracking down on left-wing agitators.

 Paris in the 1840s was a hotbed of revolutionary activity.
-Here, Marx met many revolutionaries such as Frederick Engels – an English radical.
-These two were to become lifelong friends and supporters; Engels would later become the chief financial support for Marx.
+Here Marx met many similar revolutionaries such as Frederick Engels – an English radical.
+These two were to become lifelong friends and supporters; Engels would later become the chief financial support for Marx and his family.

 Marx also became interested in the development of history and the changes which inevitably passed through society.
 He termed this idea – historical materialism.
 Marx increasingly began to believe that a Proletarian (Communist revolution) was not just desirable, but, an inevitable consequence of historical evolution.